kplau1128/helpers-utilities/README.md

 - **VAE Submodule Diagnostics**: Test the effect of compiling individual VAE decoder submodules or all submodules except a specified path.
 - **Pipeline Submodule Diagnostics**: Test the effect of compiling individual pipeline submodules or all submodules except a specified path.
+- **Selective Compilation**: Examples demonstrating how to selectively compile specific components of a pipeline for optimal performance.
 - **Image Generation**: Generate images using a diffusion pipeline and check for blank outputs or errors.
 - **Logging**: Log results to TensorBoard or Weights and Biases for better visualization.
 - **Submodule Listing**: List all submodules of the VAE decoder or pipeline hierarchically.